-Execution of the Subrecipient Agreement
+Execute the Subrecipient Agreement

-Local governments have received their Subrecipient Agreement (Exhibit 1) and are urged to expedite the execution of the agreement.
+Local governments will receive their Subrecipient Agreement (Exhibit 1) and are urged to expedite the execution of the agreement.
 To ease administration of the second round of CRF funding, the local government should have their governing body accept/pre-approve any subsequent amounts that will be received.